-Students Will Be Able To: Lasson Saguanca • demonstrate an understanding of the water 1 Engage: cycle and why the sun is important 1.
-Engage.
-2 Evalore: a.
-Students read about where drinking water comes from.
-3. Explain: a.
+• demonstrate an understanding of the water cycle and why the sun is important

+- 1. Engage: - a.
+Activate prior knowledge. - 2.
+Explore: - a.
+Students read about where drinking water comes from. - 3.
+Explain: - a.
 Students read I will know why the sun is important to the water cycle.
-Help students connect this idea to their world. b.
-Students learn that a cycle is a series of events that repeat. c.
-Students discuss where rain water goes after a storm. d.
-Students read about clouds, then discuss. e.
-Students read about the water cycle, then discuss.
-4. Lightning Lab: Measure Evaporation.
-Students use a paper cup and water to plan an activity that shows evaporation.
-5. Elaborate: a.
-Students learn that the main steps of the water cycle are evaporation, condensation, and precipitation.
-Students draw the water cycle in their Science Notebook.
-6. Evaluate : a.
-Students answer the lesson question What is the water cycle ?
-Develop a class answer. b.
+Help students connect this idea to their world. - b.
+Students learn that a cycle is a series of events that repeat. - c.
+Students discuss where rain water goes after a storm. - d.
+Students read about clouds, then discuss. - e.
+Students read about the water cycle, then discuss. - 4.
+Lightning Lab: Measure Evaporation.
+Students use a paper cup and water to plan an activity that shows evaporation. - 5.
+Elaborate: - Students learn that the main steps of the water cycle are evaporation, condensation, and precipitation.
+Students draw the water cycle in their Science Notebook. - 6.
+Evaluate: - a.
+Students answer the lesson question What is the water cycle?
+Develop a class answer. - b.
 Students complete the Lesson Check blackline master to assess understanding of the lesson content.

+- strategies for English Language Learners

+- leveled readers

-Differentiation: Embedded in the program are • strategies for English Language Learners • leveled readers • resources to address multiple intelligences Resources Provided: Pearson Interactive Scie ence
+- resources to address multiple intelligences